National Forest Camping: How To Do It Right

 You don't need a permit, and you will be surrounded by beauty, almost guaranteed.

-Get your feet wet by staying in a national forest campsite, and when you feel comfortable enough, get out there and do some dispersed camping away from civilization.
+Get your feet wet by staying in national forest-designated campsites, and when you feel comfortable enough, get out there and do some dispersed camping away from civilization.

 It will be 100% worth it.